hou-mon/qub.video-spec/SPECIFICATION.md

 ## Appendix F — NLE Integration Guidelines (Informative)

-This section illustrates how QUB enables **editorial workflows that do not exist with current containers**.
+This section illustrates how qub enables **editorial workflows that do not exist with current containers**.

 ### F.1 Avid Media Composer